-17.12.030 Critical Area Reports: Species & Habitats and Habitat Management Plans
+17.12.030 Critical Areas Reports: Species & Habitats and Habitat Management Plans

-- A. Critical Area Reports: Species and Habitat.
-In addition to the general critical area report requirements of LMC 17.12.010, a critical area report for fish and wildlife habitat conservation areas shall meet the requirements of this section.
-Technical justification shall be provided where any information is not deemed applicable by the qualified expert. - 1.
-Preparation by a Qualified Expert.
-A critical area report for fish and wildlife habitat conservation areas and an on-site field investigation to evaluate the potential presence or absence of designated critical fish or wildlife species or habitat shall be prepared by a qualified expert for fish and wildlife habitat conservation areas meeting the requirements in LMC 17.10.050, Definitions. - 2.
-Critical Area Reports: Species and Habitat.
-A fish and wildlife habitat conservation area report is a written report and accompanying maps, which shall contain, at a minimum, the following:
+A. Critical Areas Reports: Species and Habitat.
+In addition to the general critical areas report requirements of LMC 17.12.010, a critical areas report for fish and wildlife habitat conservation areas shall meet the requirements of this section.
+Technical justification shall be provided where any information is not deemed applicable by the qualified expert.

-- a.
-Identification of any species of local importance, priority species, or state or federally designated endangered, threatened, sensitive, or candidate species that have a primary association with habitat on or adjacent to the project area, and assessment of potential project impacts to the use of the site by the species; - b.
-A discussion of any federal, state, or local special management recommendations, including Washington Department of Fish and Wildlife habitat management recommendations, that have been developed for species or habitats located on or adjacent to the project area; - c.
+- 1. Preparation by a Qualified Expert.
+A critical areas report for fish and wildlife habitat conservation areas and an on-site field investigation to evaluate the potential presence or absence of designated critical fish or wildlife species or habitat shall be prepared by a qualified expert for fish and wildlife habitat conservation areas meeting the requirements in LMC 17.10.050, Definitions. - 2.
+Critical Areas Reports: Species and Habitat.
+A fish and wildlife habitat conservation area report is a written report and accompanying maps, which shall contain, at a minimum, the following: - a.
+Identification of any species of local importance, priority species, or state or federally designated endangered, threatened, sensitive, or candidate species that have a primary association with habitat on or adjacent to the project area, and assessment of potential project impacts to the use of the site by the species; - A discussion of any federal, state, or local special management recommendations, including Washington Department of Fish & Wildlife habitat management recommendations, that have been developed for species or habitats located on or adjacent to the project area; - c.
 A detailed discussion of the project and direct and indirect potential impacts on habitat by the project, including potential impacts to water quality; and - d.
 A detailed description of vegetation on and adjacent to the project area and its associated buffer and habitat provided to fish and wildlife; and - 3.
 Additional Information May Be Required.
-When appropriate due to the type of habitat or species present or the project area conditions, the city planner may also require the habitat conservation area report to include: - An evaluation by an independent qualified expert regarding the applicant's analysis and the effectiveness of any proposed mitigating measures or programs, to include any recommendations as appropriate; or - b.
-A request for consultation with the Washington Department of Fish and Wildlife or other appropriate agency or tribe. - B. Habitat Management Plans.
-At a minimum, the habitat management plan shall typically contain the following information.
-Technical justification shall be provided where the qualified expert does not deem any information applicable.
+When appropriate due to the type of habitat or species present or the project area conditions, the City Planner may also require the habitat conservation area report to include: - An evaluation by an independent qualified expert regarding the applicant's analysis and the effectiveness of any proposed mitigating measures or programs, to include any recommendations as appropriate; or - b.
+A request for consultation with the Washington Department of Fish & Wildlife or other appropriate agency or tribe. - B. Habitat Management Plans.
+At a minimum, the habitat management plan shall typically contain the following information. - 1.
+Preparation by a Qualified Expert.
+A habitat management plan shall be prepared by a qualified expert for fish and wildlife habitat conservation areas meeting the requirements in LMC 17.10.050, Definitions. - 2.
+Critical Areas Reports: Species and Habitat.
+A critical areas report for fish and wildlife habitat conservation areas shall accompany or be included in the habitat management plan and include the minimum parameters described in LMC 17.12.010. - 3.
+Habitat Management Plans.
+The habitat management plan is a written report and plan sheets that shall contain, at a minimum, the following information: - a.
+Name and contact information of the applicant; the name, qualifications, and contact information for the primary author(s) of the plan.